freshdried/dora/brain/README.md

 ##Core

-Here is the core nodejs application that interfaces with the physical world.
+Here is the core application that interfaces with the physical world.

+Presents physical data/physical functions through a websocket API

 ###Motor Controls
 1. Mains Relays (3)